Biblical inerrancy and infallibility

 differ greatly, and are often mutually exclusive.
 When faced with one of the great moral

-questions (like abortion, the death
+questions (like abortion access, the death

 each interprets the Bible in their own way and frequently

-arrive at quite different conclusions.
+arrives at quite different conclusions.

 - William Sloane Coffin, "Commentary: It's clear that homophobia was reason